on

 It allows me to easily upload and download the new music between my laptop, server and phone.

-For those using an iPhone, you can use vlc and iSH. iSH is a small alpine linux shell allowing to run some scripts and commands, I can run my ruby script like this.
 It requires more work but I can download the music to my iSH container, then using the file manager of iOS move the music to the vlc music folder and it is good to go :)